bgplab/isis/docs/basic/1-simple-ipv4.md

 [^DP]: The **detail** option of the **show ip route** command includes the interface description, and the `|begin Priority` output filter removes the legend.

+IS-IS routes in IPv4 routing table on Arista EOS {.code-caption}
 ```
 rtr#show ip route isis detail|begin Priority
 Priority Codes: